zhuorantan/TelegramGPT/README.md

 > To use proxy, add `-e http_proxy=http://<proxy>:<port>` and `-e https_proxy=http://<proxy>:<port>` to the `docker run` command.
 For Docker Compose, add the environment variables to the `environment` section.

+## Usage

+Simply send a message to the bot and it will reply with a ChatGPT response.
+To clear current conversation, send command `/clear`.